 Since 2005, I’ve been a biostatistician at Vanderbilt University Medical Center, primarily working with the Center for Critical Illness, Brain Dysfunction, and Survivorship (CIBS Center).
 We study topics which affect critically ill patients and their caregivers, from mechanistic causes of brain dysfunction to long-term quality of life in ICU survivors.
 Statistically, we deal with missing data, selection and survivorship bias, competing risks and repeated measurements; our projects range from small pilot studies to being the coordinating center for nationwide multicenter trials.

 R-Ladies is a worldwide organization to promote gender diversity in the R community.
 I coordinate abstract reviews for the global leadership team and co-founded the Nashville chapter of R-Ladies with Lucy D’Agostino McGowan.
 We coordinate meetups and curriculum and foster a sense of supportive community.

 The Collaborative is a nationwide quality improvement project which aims to optimize outcomes for critically ill patients.
-I provided regular progress reports to inform and motivate sites during data collection, and am working with clinical PIs to examine the association of Bundle performance with relevant clinical outcomes.
+I provided regular progress reports to inform and motivate sites during data collection, and worked with clinical investigators to examine the association of Bundle performance with relevant clinical outcomes (publication).